BML-cbnu/TRACE-DDI/data_preprocessing/Readme.md

 Run randomwalk_mp.py to generate a subgraph for each compound using Random Walk with Restart (RWR).

 Key Functions
 	1.	extract_nodes_and_edges
 	•	Filters the full knowledge graph to retain only selected biological node types (e.g., compounds, genes, pathways).
 	•	Saves the filtered data as nodes_{nodes_name}.tsv and edges_{nodes_name}.tsv under /path/to/save/data/{nodes_name}.
-	•	Example: if you select compounds, genes, diseases, and pathways as node types, set the argument --nodes_name CGPDS.
+	•	Example: if you select compounds, genes, diseases, and pathways as node types, set --nodes_name CGPDS.
 	2.	load_or_create_subgraph
 	•	Loads or builds a subgraph containing only the selected node types.
 	3.	random_walk_process
 	•	Performs RWR on the subgraph.
-Starting from 1,705 compound seed nodes, it generates one subgraph per compound using multiprocessing with restart probability.
+	•	Starting from 1,705 compound seed nodes, it generates one subgraph per compound using multiprocessing with restart probability.

 Output Summary
-	•	Total compounds not reaching any pathway list: Number of compounds for which RWR failed to reach any pathway nodes.
+	•	Total compounds not reaching any pathway list: number of compounds for which RWR failed to reach any pathway nodes.

 Output Files
-	•	Node files: /path/to/save/data/{nodes_name}/rw_mean/steps_{steps}/prob_{prob}/nodes/compound{i}_nodes.tsv
+	•	Node files:
+/path/to/save/data/{nodes_name}/rw_mean/steps_{steps}/prob_{prob}/nodes/compound{i}_nodes.tsv
-	•	Edge files: /path/to/save/data/{nodes_name}/rw_mean/steps_{steps}/prob_{prob}/edges/compound{i}_edges.tsv
+	•	Edge files:
+/path/to/save/data/{nodes_name}/rw_mean/steps_{steps}/prob_{prob}/edges/compound{i}_edges.tsv

 Command